High-Fidelity Quantum Information Transmission Using a Room-Temperature Nonrefrigerated Lossy Microwave Waveguide: Abstract

 \section{Abstract}

-Coherent quantum microwave transmission is key to realizing modular superconducting quantum computers \cite{logic1} and distributed quantum networks \cite{Deterministic2}.
-However, a large number of incoherent photons are thermally generated in the microwave frequency spectrum.
-Hence, coherent transmission of microwave fields has long been believed to be infeasible without refrigeration \cite{Microwave3,coherent4}.
-In this work, we propose a novel method for coherent microwave transmission using a typical microwave waveguide at room temperature.
-The proposed scheme considers two cryogenic nodes (i.e., a transmitter and a receiver) connected by a room-temperature microwave waveguide.
-At the receiver side, we implement a cryogenic loop antenna coupled to an \textit{LC} harmonic oscillator inside the output port of the waveguide, while the \textit{LC} harmonic oscillator is located outside the waveguide.
-The loop antenna converts the quantum microwave fields (which contain both signal and thermal noise photons) to a quantum voltage across the coupled \textit{LC} harmonic oscillator.
-We show that by properly designing the loop antenna, the number of detected noise photons can be significantly less than one.
-Simultaneously, the detected signal photons can be maintained at a sufficient number greater than one by transmitting a proper number of photons at the input port of the waveguide.
-For example, we show that for a $10 GHz$ microwave signal, when using a room-temperature transmission waveguide of $5$m length, $35$ coherent photons are detected across the \textit{LC} circuit by transmitting $32\times 10^4$ signal photons at the input port of the waveguide.
-Interestingly, the number of detected noise photons is maintained as small as $6.3\times 10^{-3}$.
-Furthermore, by providing mild cooling for the transmission waveguide, the proposed coherent transmission scheme can be extended to larger distances.
-For instance, by cooling the transmission waveguide to the liquid air temperature of $78$ K, which is very easy to implement using traditional methods such as liquid nitrogen cooling systems, a similar number of coherent signal photons and suppressed noise photons can be achieved for waveguide length of $35$m.
-The microwave transmission scheme proposed in this work paves the way towards realizing practical modular quantum computers with a simple architecture.
+Quantum microwave transmission is key to realizing modular superconducting quantum computers \cite{logic1} and distributed quantum networks\cite{Deterministic2}.
+A large number of incoherent photons are thermally generated within the microwave frequency spectrum.
+The closeness of the transmitted quantum state to the source-generated quantum state at the input of the transmission link (measured by the transmission fidelity) degrades due to the presence of the incoherent photons.
+Hence, high-fidelity quantum microwave transmission has long been considered to be infeasible without refrigeration\cite{Microwave3,coherent4}.
+In this study, we propose a novel method for high-fidelity quantum microwave transmission using a room-temperature lossy waveguide.
+The proposed scheme consists of connecting two cryogenic nodes (i.e., a transmitter and a receiver) by the room-temperature lossy microwave waveguide.
+First, cryogenic preamplification is implemented prior to transmission.
+Second, at the receiver side, a cryogenic loop antenna is placed inside the output port of the waveguide and coupled to an \textit{LC} harmonic oscillator located outside the waveguide.
+The loop antenna converts quantum microwave fields to a quantum voltage across the coupled \textit{LC} harmonic oscillator.
+Noise photons are induced across the \textit{LC} oscillator including the source generated noise, the preamplification noise, the thermal occupation of the waveguide, and the fluctuation-dissipation noise.
+The loop antenna detector at the receiver is designed to extensively suppress the induced photons across the \textit{LC} oscillator.
+The signal transmittance is maintained intact by providing significant preamplification gain.
+Our calculations show that high-fidelity quantum transmission (i.e., more than $95\%$) is realized based on the proposed scheme for transmission distances reaching 100 m.